 In the early years, particular emphasis is placed on the children's enjoyment of and participation in a wide range of physical activities, as specialist coaches help them to develop the necessary skills required for the sports available.

 For the boys, Rugby is played in the autumn term, together with a wide range of other sports which take place in the sports hall and school astro turf.
 Football follows in the spring and Cricket in the summer.
-The girls play Hockey, Netball and Rounders respectively in the three terms.
+The girls play Hockey, Netball and Cricket respectively in the three terms.
 We are fortunate to have a fantastic swimming pool onsite and swimming is taught throughout the school year.
 Athletics is also part of the Physical Education programme in the summer term for both boys and girls.

 The After School Club provides a range of sports for the children to participate in, these include Karate (Tiny Tigers), Tennis, Hockey, Futsal (Brazilian Football), Netball and Multisports.